dfblue/dfblue.github.io/_posts/2019-09-24-deepfacelab-avatar-tutorial.md

 ---
 layout: post
-title:  "DeepFaceLab Avatar tutorial"
+title: DeepFaceLab Avatar tutorial
-author: "DFBlue"
+author: DFBlue
 image: https://imgur.com/Ew6V8QI.jpg
 date: 2019-09-24
-categories: [deepfake, deepfacelab, software, tutorial, example]
+categories:
+- deepfake
+- deepfacelab
+- software
+- tutorial
+- example
-highlight: true
+highlight: false
-excerpt: "Avatar or puppet is a way to transform the facial expressions of the source person onto a destination person."
+excerpt: Avatar or puppet is a way to transform the facial expressions of the source person onto a destination person.

 ---
 Iperov fixed and added back the Avatar model to DeepFaceLab on August 24th 2019.

 > Avatar or puppet is a way to transform the facial expressions of the source person onto a destination person.